 Structure of a data collection rule

 Data collection rules are formatted in JSON.
-While you may not need to interact with them directly, there are scenarios where you may need to directly edit a DCR.
+Although you might not need to interact with them directly, there are scenarios where you might need to directly edit a DCR.
 For a description of this structure and the different elements used for different workflows, see Data collection rule structure.

-When using programmatic methods to create DCRs and associations, you require the following permissions:
+When you use programmatic methods to create DCRs and associations, you require the following permissions:

 |Virtual Machine Contributor